 Simplified Employee Pension Plan (SEP) Contributions - Your employer may make a SEP contribution on your behalf into this IRA up to 25% of your compensation not to exceed a specified dollar limit.
 This limit is a per employer limit.
 Therefore if you work for more than one employer who maintains a SEP plan, you may receive up to 25% of your compensation from each employer not to exceed a specified dollar limit.
-Your employer may contribute to this IRA or any other IRA on your behalf under a SEP plan even if you are age 70 1/2 or older, and even if you are covered under a qualified plan for the year.
+Your employer may contribute to this IRA or any other IRA on your behalf under a SEP plan even if you are age 70 1/2 or over, and even if you are covered under a qualified plan for the year.

 In calculating a SEP contribution, there is a maximum compensation limit that can be considered and this compensation limit is subject to cost-of-living adjustments.
-For 2013, the compensation limit was \$255,000; for 2014 it was \$260,000; for 2015 and 2016 it is \$265,000.
+For 2008, the compensation limit is \$230,000 and for 2009 it is \$245,000.
 Also, there is a maximum SEP contribution limit for each year that is subject to cost-of-living adjustments.
-For 2013, the maximum SEP contribution limit was \$51,000; for 2014 it was \$52,000; it was \$53,000 2015 and 2016; and for 2017 it is \$54,000.
+For 200686, the maximum SEP contribution limit is \$46,000 and for 2009 it is \$49,000.